QuantConnect/Documentation/04-Algorithm-Framework/04-portfolio-construction.rst

 ============

 .. figure:: https://cdn.quantconnect.com/web/i/docs/algorithm-framework/portfolio-construction.png
+   :width: 50
+   :align: left

 The Portfolio Construction Model receives ``Insight`` objects from the :ref:`Alpha Model <algorithm-framework-alpha-creation>` and uses them to create ``PortfolioTarget`` objects for the execution model.
 A Portfolio Target provides the number of units of the asset we'd like to hold.
-To set your portfolio construction model you should use the ``self.SetPortfolioConstruction( IPortfolioConstructionModel )`` method.
+To set your portfolio construction model you should use the ``SetPortfolioConstruction( IPortfolioConstructionModel )`` method in C# or ``self.SetPortfolioConstruction( IPortfolioConstructionModel )`` method in Python.
 This should be done from your algorithm ``def Initialize()`` method.

 |